Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Transparency is a fantastic attribute for building a trustless financial system where information cannot be hidden from users.
 On the other hand, this transparency has been abused to the point that developers are copying and pasting code from other DeFi projects instead of spearheading innovation.

 One of the biggest players in DeFi may have set a precedent by copying the entirety of another protocol’s code.
 When this happened, many accused the protocol of stealing, and its business practices were labeled as a vampire attack.
-Launching a protocol this way left the whole of the DeFi community on edge, wondering if the copycat DEX was going to rugpull.
+Launching a protocol this way left the whole of the DeFi community on edge, wondering if the copycat decentralized exchange (DEX) was going to rugpull.

 A year after this DeFi drama unfolded, the copycat project is one of the biggest names in DeFi and has copied and pasted its DEX onto numerous EVM-compatible chains.